ag9217/UltrasoundProject/README.md

 * Noa Appelboom

 ## Description
-Use image processing to remove and reconstruct B-mode ultrasound image artefacts
+Use image processing to remove B-mode ultrasound image artefacts and reconstruct the image.